majordomo/majordomo/README.md

 ## Advanced usage

-You can store any part of a rule, may it be a conditional statement, a set of actions or only a values or sensor reference, in a predefined helper.
+You can store any part of a rule, may it be a conditional statement, a set of actions or only a value or sensor reference, in a predefined helper.

 The following example stores the condition if it's dark outside in a helper function, stores a set of related actions to shut down the radiator and open a window in a predefined set.
 Also the threshold used to define if it's dark is stored in a predefined constant: